anh-dz/anh-dz/README.md

 **`A pianist can code?
 It is me!`**

 I am studying Bachelor of **Computer Science** at **National Yang Ming Chiao Tung University**.
+I can speak English, Chinese and Vietnamese.
 Passionate about building creative tech to solve real-world problems.
 I love combining creativity with technology—from coding apps to art.

 ## TECH STACK